YaPeL/challenge/README.md

 }
 ```

-Pros: all the info and the data types are set on the json
+Pros: all the info and the data types are set on the json, no need to infer anything.

-Cons: its obviously more verbose, and sadly, we don't know from where does the property list comes from, so maybe its something out of our control,
+Cons: its obviously more verbose, and sadly, we don't know from where does the property list comes from, so maybe its something out of our control.
-finally, there may be limitations to what the schema can represent
-(for example, the index key is made up by me, I didn't find how to represent a "give me the first element of an array")
- meaning we may need to implement extra logic somewhere